Table of Contents

 Overview of the Total Spectrum Series for Reproductive Health

 RLT Home provides red light therapy products of good quality for safe and proper use at home.
 They produce the optimal amount of red and near-infrared light spectrum to promote deep tissue healing and health in the ovaries.
-They are FDA-certified and backed by other marks of certification, such as CE and RoHS, to guarantee quality and safety.
+Their Total Spectrum devices are FDA-certified and backed by other marks of certification, such as CE and RoHS, to guarantee quality and safety.
 They are made from the best LEDs and provide the right wavelengths and adequate power for the best effects.
 With accurate design and long-lasting build, RLT Home equipment provides in-home, professional-level therapy.
 RLT Home equipment is simple to use, with straightforward controls and settings allowing for treatment at home without difficulty.
 They are lightweight and compact, allowing you to take them with you or store them out of the way easily.
 Adjustable intensities allow you to adjust each session to your desired comfort level.
 The heavy-duty construction and long-life LEDs help you to enjoy seamless performance for years.

 Whether new to red light therapy or you have already been using it, RLT Home provides a safe means of controlling your reproductive health in the comfort of your own home.